 Many employers also look for professionals with a master of business administration (MBA) degree.

 For candidates, possessing in-demand certifications and advanced degrees not only can help them to further their careers as internal auditors, but also earn higher compensation.

 To succeed in a management position in internal audit, professionals need proficiency and experience with common job functions, including:

 - Ensuring conformance with laws and regulations

 - Making recommendations on best practices for financial operations

-- Suggesting ways to increase efficiency and reduce costs
+- Suggesting ways to increase efficiency and control costs

 - Reporting and addressing risk management issues

-Looking for internal audit positions?
+Looking for internal auditor positions?
 Explore our site to find employment opportunities in your area.